gridhead/syncstar/README.md

 # SyncStar

-Guest operated service for creating bootable USB storage devices at any community conference kiosk
+Service for creating bootable USB storage devices at community conference kiosks

 ## Instruction

-Please visit the [documentation](https://github.com/gridhead/syncstar/wiki) to know more about the project
+SyncStar lets users create bootable USB storage devices with the operating system image of their choice.
+This application is intended to be deployed on kiosk devices and electronic signages where conference guests and booth visitors can avail its services.